-The Skinny: This recent film follows three black women who made history at NASA, and it's based on a true story, which it all the more inspiring.
+The Skinny: This film follows three black women who made history at NASA, and it's based on a true story, which is all the more inspiring.
 Though Katherine (Taraji P. Henson) and Colonel Jim Johnson (Mahershala Ali) are the central love birds in Hidden Figures, we're a huge fan of Mary (Janelle Monáe) and Levi Jackson's (Aldis Hodge) supportive relationship.

 The Kicker: "I don’t want to see you get hurt.
 NASA’s never given you gals your due, having another degree won’t change that.
 Civil rights ain’t always civil.”

 The Takeaway: Mary is a hard-working and independent trailblazer with a stellar sense of humor.
 And the support her husband Levi shows her is seriously heart-warming.
 We think this is what an ideal relationship looks like: You don't always have to agree, but you should always support and respect one another's individuality and personal pursuits.

 The Skinny: This brilliantly acted film follows Greta (Alicia Vikander) and Einar (Eddie Redmayne) as they navigate his gender identity, revealing the transcendent power of love.

 The Kicker: "I've only liked a handful of people in my life, and you've been two of them."